Health Health

 The infant and under-five mortality rates are key indicators of heath and development.
 They are associated with a broad range of bio-demographic, health and environmental factors which are not only important determinants of child health but are also informative about the health status of the broader population.

-An alternative approach to monitoring age-specific mortality nationally since 2009 is the rapid mortality surveillance system (RMS) based on the deaths recorded on the population register by the Department of Home Affairs.3 These data have been corrected for known biases.
-In other words, the trends shown are based on nationally representative numbers.
+These data have been corrected for known biases.
+In other words, the trends shown in Figure xx are based on nationally representative numbers.
 The RMS reports vital registration data adjusted for under-reporting which allows for the evaluation of annual trends.

-Long-term trends show that the IMR peaked in 2003 when it was 54 per 1,000 and decreased to 27 per 1,000 in 2019 with a further decrease to 21 in 2020.
-During the same period the U5MR decreased from 81 per 1,000 in 2003 to 36 per 1,000 in 2019 and 28 in 2020.4
+Trends since 2000 show that the IMR peaked in 2003 at 54 per 1,000 and decreased to 24 per 1,000 in 2017, after which the IMR rose again slightly before a sudden drop to 20 in 2020.
+During the same period the U5MR decreased from 81 per 1,000 in 2003 to 33 per 1,000 in 2017, rising again slightly to 36 in 2019 and then dropping to 28 in 2020.[3]

-With reference to the substantial drop in infant and under-5 mortality in 2020, the authors of the Rapid Mortality Surveillance Report note that “the lack of seasonal increases in the numbers of registered deaths suggest that the winter increases in respiratory syncytial virus (RSV) and other pneumonias as well as seasonal outbreaks of diarrhoea were absent in 2020.”4 This was possibly due to the effects of lockdown with “unusually low” monthly deaths in April and May 2020, and “no seasonal trend in the following [winter] months”.4 In other words, while the hard lockdown of 2020 was devastating for the economy and society in many ways, an unexpected benefit was that the restrictions on socialising and travel may have protected young children from infectious diseases that contribute to high mortality rates.
+With reference to the substantial drop in infant and under-five mortality in 2020, the authors of the Rapid Mortality Surveillance Report note that “the lack of seasonal increases in the numbers of registered deaths suggest that the winter increases in respiratory syncytial virus (RSV) and other pneumonias as well as seasonal outbreaks of diarrhoea were absent in 2020.”[3]

 The neonatal mortality rate (NMR) is the probability of dying within the first 28 days of life per 1,000 live births.
 The NMR has remained stable, at around 12 deaths per 1,000 live births.
-Estimates of the NMR were derived from vital registration data (i.e., registered deaths and births without adjustment for incompleteness) up to 2013, and from 2013 onwards the estimates were derived directly from neonatal deaths and live births recorded in the Department of Health’s District Health Information System (DHIS).
-The NMR estimates therefore exclude deaths that occur in private sector health facilities or at home.
+Estimates of the NMR are taken from the UN-IGME model, which is in turn derived from neonatal deaths and live births recorded in the DHIS.
+The NMR estimates therefore exclude deaths that occur at home or in the many private sector health facilities that are not included in the DHIS.
+Unlike the live birth trend, the DHIS reflects no substantial change in neonatal deaths.

 The vital registration system and the Health Information System in South Africa remain inadequate for monitoring levels of and trends in infant and child mortality.
 South Africa is therefore reliant on survey data in this regard.
 The most reliable estimates of childhood mortality are collected from Demographic and Health Surveys (DHS), conducted every five years.